Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/codes.md

 ## Overview of the Python Scripts

-The repository contains four main Python 3 scripts.
+The repository contains seven main Python 3 scripts.
-They implement the analytical solution for \(n(t)\), the associated delayed neutron precursor concentration \(C(t)\), and an RK4 reference solution.
+They implement the analytical solution for $$n(t)$$ and the associated delayed neutron precursor concentration $$C(t)$$, both developed with the Modified Integration Method proposed in the submited paper.
+A RK4 reference solution, as well as the computational implementation of the Zhang et al. (2008) and the Palma et al. (2010) solutions.

 ---